Skip to Main Content

 Flour: 00 vs Bread Flour

 This is where the real difference is.
-Italian 00 flour (Tipo 00) is milled to an extremely fine texture — finer than anything labeled "all-purpose" in the US.
+Italian 00 flour (Tipo 00) is milled to an extremely fine texture; it's finer than anything labeled "all-purpose" in the US.
 Caputo Pizzeria, the flour used by most Neapolitan pizzerias in Naples, has 12–13% protein.
 This protein level creates a dough that's supple and extensible but not quite as chewy as high-protein American bread flours.

 Baking Temperature: The Biggest Practical Difference